arianlundberg/BC-CCS/README.md

 **The following RData files were used in the codes.**

-### CCS_relative.Github.RData
+### manuscript_data.RData
+This file is accessible on Dropbox https://www.dropbox.com/sh/2suqtrq6ore9hpy/AACDeYnE4Riz5Hcsva6gynIfa?dl=0

-have ExpressionSet data (eSet.CCS: subset of data to only include CCS genes, eSet.Data: used to identify most variable genes, eSet.noTestis: data after exclusion of Testis samples, eSet.final: all the data after final exclusions, cc.Genes: cell-cycle score genes), for the analyses in this project; the data was obtained from https://xenabrowser.net/datapages/?hub=https://toil.xenahubs.net:443
+It is an ExpressionSet data (eSet.CCS: subset of data to only include CCS genes, eSet.Data: used to identify most variable genes, eSet.noTestis: data after exclusion of Testis samples, eSet.final: all the data after final exclusions, cc.Genes: cell-cycle score genes), for the analyses in this project; the data was obtained from https://xenabrowser.net/datapages/?hub=https://toil.xenahubs.net:443

 It also contains standard TCGA abbreviations and color codes for the samples and